WPMedia/feed-components/README.md

-# Feeds and Sitemap
+# Feeds

-The repo contains the work to migrate partner feeds and sitemaps to [arc-fusion compatible blocks]https://github.com/WPMedia/fusion()
-This [Monorepo](<(https://monorepo.guide/)>)'s is versioning and changelogs are managed by tools from [changset](https://github.com/atlassian/changesets).
+The repo contains the work to migrate partner feeds to [arc-fusion compatible blocks](https://github.com/WPMedia/fusion) This [Monorepo](https://monorepo.guide)'s is versioning and changelogs are managed by tools from [changset](https://github.com/atlassian/changesets).
 `The changesets workflow is designed to help from when people are making changes, all the way through to publishing.
 It lets contributors declare how their changes should be released, then we automate updating package versions, and changelogs, and publishing new versions of packages based on the provided information.`

 `Changesets has a focus on solving these problems for multi-package repositories, and keeps packages that rely on each other within the multi-package repository up-to-date, as well as making it easy to make changes to groups of packages.`